creatorip1/sip-stack/README.md

 >  6060 - UDP Allowed to be connected from internet
 >  9022 - TCP Allowed to connect from VPC CIDR.

 The middleware connects to the SIP server using internal DNS hosted zone.
-There is no autocaling configured for this project because for larger system we will chave to consider sychronization and a SIP Proxy which is notified by the DNS changes to accept connection on autoscaling.
+There is no autocaling configured for this project because for larger system you will have to consider synchronization and a SIP Proxy which is notified by the DNS changes to accept connection on autoscaling.